Hoyby/NTNU-IT2810-WebDev/README.md

 > The Database is currently running on a server that requires an active VPN connection to Norwegian University of Science and Technology.

-> A dockerfile and a docker-compose running both the backend server and the database is included in the backend directory, however, running the application on the docker-compose requires a bit of configuring of ports and ip addresses.

 <br/><br/>

 # Backend